-An Eduction regular expression that defines the starting point of the zone.
-Replace N with the zerobased rank of the zone.
+A regular expression that defines the starting point of the zone.

 A zone is a section of a field defined by a starting and ending pattern.
 Zones locate entities in parts of a field.
-If you do not add zone entries, Eduction searchs the entire field.
+If you do not add zone entries, Eduction searches the entire field.
 If a starting pattern is absent, the search begins at the start of the field and ends with a match for the ending pattern.